netsec-ethz/rains/DESIGN-PENDING-QUERY-CACHE.md

    the pending query cache in which case this server will send a lot of messages but is never able to send a useful response (this can occur in a normal scenario as well as in an attack).

-## reverse lookup cache implementation decisions
+## Pending query cache implementation decisions
 -

-## reverse lookup cache requirements
+## Pending query cache requirements
 - cache has a fixed size which is configurable (to avoid memory exhaustion of the server in case of an attack).
 - In case the cache is full [depends on chosen proposal]